oracle/coherence-operator/docs/samples/operator/logging/own-elasticsearch/README.md

    storage-coherence-2                   2/2     Running   0          16m
    ```

-   Notice that the `coherence-operator` and all the `coherence` pods have two containers.
+   Notice that the `coherence-operator` and all the `coherence` pods have two containers, the second one being fluentd.

    ```bash
    $ kubectl logs storage-coherence-0  -n sample-coherence-ns -c fluentd | grep -A3 'match coherence-cluster'